 In the AAO-HNS study, non-steroidal anti-inflammatory drugs (NSAIDs, such as ibuprofen) "significantly reduced pain compared with a placebo."

-Dr. Kari suggests taking 800 milligrams to help ease pain and swelling if you can't see your provider right away.
+Dr. Kari suggests taking up to 800 milligrams to help ease pain and swelling if you can't see your provider right away.

 What About Analgesic Ear Drops?